-Which Voice of the Customer (VOC) solution is the best fit for your business and customer experience program?
+Which real time voice of the customer (VOC) solution is the best fit for your business and customer experience program?

 Now that you have a better understanding of speech and voice analytics trends, you may be wondering which one would be the best fit for your company’s needs.
 Identifying your business needs and the scope and goals of the project will help determine which type of solution to pursue.
 Here are several key questions to consider before meeting with a vendor or consultant: